Jump to topic

 - The first step (and main component) of recovery is detox, which allows the substance to leave an addicted person’s system.
 This includes a self-imposed detox for mild cases or a medical detox for more severe cases, where they can administer medication to help with withdrawal symptoms.
 Mild cases involve experiencing more than two but less than five of the Diagnostic and Statistical Manual of Mental Disorders (DSM) criteria outlined by the NIAAA.
 Severe cases involve experiencing more than eight of the twelve possible criteria outlined in the DSM.

 - Counseling can help treat underlying issues involved in creating an addiction to alcohol.
-Counselors help college students cope with the pressures and stresses associated with college that often lead to alcohol abuse and addiction.
+Treatment providers help college students cope with the pressures and stresses associated with college that often lead to alcohol abuse and addiction.

 - Treating co-occurring issues, such as eating disorders, depression, anxiety, and bipolar disorder will also help resolve the underlying issues that lead to many cases of alcohol use disorder (previously called alcohol addiction or alcoholism).